arrowtype/vertical-metrics/README.md

 ### `hhea` metrics

-Generally, these set the top and bottom of lines in:
+Generally, these set the top and bottom of lines of text in:
-- Chrome on Mac
 - macOS apps like TextEdit, which use CoreText
+- Chrome on Mac (and FireFox and Safari on Mac)
+- Chrome on Android, if useTypoMetrics is False

 For centered UI text (in buttons, etc) on the web, it is important for the full cap-height area to be centered between `hheaAscender` and `hheaDescender`.